deepraining/orchids/README.md

  *         backgroundColor: '#ffffff',
  *         animate: !0,
  *         animateDirection: 'vertical',
- *         singleton: !0 // whether current dialog is singleton or not, if true, it will be only created once, and will not be destroyed
+ *         singleton: !0 // whether current dialog is singleton or not, if true,
+ *                       //it will be only created once, and will not be destroyed
  *     }
  * @param superDialogName Super Dialog Object, default is Dialog */